synedra/katacoda-scenarios/tiktok/step6.md

 * Deploy site
 * Wait for it to be complete, then visit the site

-Make sure it matches up with what you see locally.
+Make sure the site from Netlify matches up with what you see <a href="https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/">locally</a>.

+A little red tape to finish linking everything up:

+`npx netlify link`{{execute}}

+Use the repo that you created and select the site to use.

+Now you need to upload your .env variables.

+`npx netlify env:import .env`{{execute}}

 You're ready to start working with serverless Netlify functions now!